Kyriosity/read-write/README+/software/design/parts/README+/ext_parts.md

 Besides the licensing, when applying such 3d-party assess if there's a community (maybe, only you) able to maintain the stuff within the lifecycles of dependent projects.
 Then I'd prefer readable code with transparent design ideas above all (releases, active community, extra features, popularity).

-Freeware means pretty often open-source and here not all are ready to give out the best ideas and realizations.
+Freeware means pretty often open-source, and here, not all are ready to give out the best ideas and realizations.

-All-around pro solutions aren't free but annual dev licenses below $1K will quickly pay off even for a humble undertaking.
-Let alone live support and membership in a durable motivated community.&nbsp;<sup>:raising_hand:</sup>
+All-around pro solutions aren't free, but annual dev licenses below $1K will quickly pay off even for a humble undertaking.
+Let alone live support and membership in a durable, motivated community.&nbsp;<sup>:raising_hand:</sup>

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>:raising_hand:</sup> <sub>Remind the exciting accomplished but then abandoned [Iron Python](https://ironpython.net/)<sup>🔗</sup> or prominent test mocks ... last updated 10 years ago.</sub>